Professional Scrum Master (PSM) Overview

 Audience, pre-requisites and assumed knowledge

 The course is especially useful for people who are, or want to become, a Scrum Master.
-It’s helpful to be familiar with the basics, and to those who have existing experience with software engineering teams will benefit from exercises designed to expose the choices at hand.
+It’s helpful, therefore, to be familiar with the basics, and to those who have existing experience with software engineering teams benefit from exercises designed to expose the choices at hand.
 Typical attendees include:

 - People who are about to become Scrum Masters, having previously carried out roles such as project manager or software engineer.